 With skiing such a Finnish thing, it’s no surprise that you can find ski tracks near every village and town in Lapland.
 In winter, sometimes it’s easier to go by ski than by car!

-In Pello, on the border between Sweden and Finland, you can ski trails near the village of famed Olympic ski champion Eero Mäntyranta.
+On the border between Sweden and Finland, you can ski trails near the home village of famed Olympic ski champion Eero Mäntyranta.
 As you flow past the snow-capped trees and down the gentle hills, you can almost feel the weight of the gold medals around your neck.

 Did you bring your dog along?
 Does she yearn for speed, for unbridled distance?
 Try out Salla’s dog ski tracks, and let your good girl feel like an Iditarod husky for an hour or two.